rafael2k/ppkb-layouts/README.md

 Various keyboard layouts for the PinePhone Keyboard Case to use it as intended or to go beyond into the realm of custom layouts.

 If you need any help, feel free to contact me via any of [these methods](https://phal.io/links).
+I’m also in the Arch Mobile and PinePhone chat rooms, so you can just ping me there. **Seriously, this is all very confusing, especially if you don’t have previous knowledge of how keyboard stuff works.
+Don’t be like me, wasting countless hours not getting something to work because I don’t want to ask for help.
+Just ask me!**

 If you would like me to make a custom layout for you, read [Requesting Custom Layouts](#requesting-custom-layouts).

 If you find this helpful, you have the option of donating to me [here](https://phal.io/donate).
 Any amount is highly appreciated :)